On the resilience of cellular networks: how can national roaming help?: Related Work

 \section{Related Work}

-We categorize the related work into three parts: i) resilience metrics and analysis and ii) failure models, and iii) national roaming/infrastructure sharing.
+This section discusses the related work on \textit{resilience metrics and analysis} and \textit{national roaming/infrastructure sharing}.

 \textbf{Resilience metrics and analysis:} The resilience of networks have been investigated in different contexts, such as in traffic networks~\cite{ganin2017}, power grids~\cite{kim2017network}, ecological networks~\cite{kharrazi2016evaluating} and supply chain networks~\cite{zhao2011analyzing}.
-In all these applications, the resilience of the network has several aspects: whether the network is operational, and whether the service it offers is acceptable.
-To represent this distinction, metrics are categorized into two classes as \textit{topological metrics} and \textit{functional metrics} in \cite{rak2020guide}.
-Topological metrics, subdivided into \textit{centrality} and \textit{structural} metrics, represent the status of the underlying network's connectivity and network paths.
-Some examples include relative size of the largest connected component, average two terminal reliability, average path length, motifs~\cite{dey2019} and spectral metrics~\cite{alenazi2015evaluation}.
+The resilience of the network has several aspects: whether the network is operational, and whether the service it offers is acceptable.
+To represent this distinction, metrics are categorized into two as \textit{topological} and \textit{functional metrics}~\cite{rak2020guide}.
+Topological metrics, represent the status of the underlying network's connectivity and network paths, e.g., relative size of the largest connected component, average two terminal reliability, average path length, motifs~\cite{dey2019} and spectral metrics~\cite{alenazi2015evaluation}.
 While these topological metrics provide useful insights about the existing/surviving infrastructure, they fall short of assessing the satisfaction of the served users and applications.
-As a remedy, functional metrics including objective and subjective metrics aim at assessing to what extent the network can satisfy its users' expectations.
-Network level objective metrics include link stress, link utilization, node and link load~\cite{rak2020guide}.
-Subjective metrics such as mean-opinion-score (MOS) or other quality-of-experience~(QoE) metrics~\cite{natalino2020functional}, as the name suggests, depend on the users' perception and therefore are difficult to acquire in near-real-time at scale.
+As a remedy, functional metrics including objective~(e.g., link stress and node load~\cite{rak2020guide}) and subjective metrics~(e.g., mean-opinion-score or other quality-of-experience metrics~\cite{natalino2020functional}) aim at assessing to what extent the network can satisfy its users' expectations.

 Note that functional metrics need to reflect the application's requirements, e.g., a reliability requiring application will be assessed by packet loss ratio.
 Some studies focus on static metrics, e.g., performance after the disruptive event, while others measure the system performance over a period of time~\cite{sun2020resilience, lin2020}.
-Our study will focus on static resilience using functional metrics, where we investigate the loss in quality of service immediately after a disruptive event.
+Similar to \cite{liang2023holistic}, our study focuses on static resilience using functional metrics, where we investigate the loss in quality of service immediately after a disruptive event.